Extensions-lab/logistic-units/README.md

 ### On-prem

 - Download source-codes
-- Transfer object of this extension to your object range (for example 50000-59999) and remove prefix TMA for objects.
+- Transfer object of this extension to your object range (for example 50000-59999) and remove prefix TMAC for objects.
 - Build extension
 - Manualy load to Onprem Business Central